Mechanical Technician Visa Sponsorship Jobs in Oregon

 Which companies sponsor visas for mechanical technicians in Oregon?

-Oregon employers with documented H-1B and employment-based sponsorship activity in manufacturing and industrial sectors include Precision Castparts, Daimler Trucks North America, Intel, Nike, and ESCO Group.
+Oregon employers with documented H-1B visa and employment-based sponsorship activity in manufacturing and industrial sectors include Precision Castparts, Daimler Trucks North America, Intel, Nike, and ESCO Group.
 Sponsorship is more common at large manufacturers and semiconductor firms than at small shops.
 Checking Department of Labor LCA disclosure data for Oregon can help identify which specific employers have filed recently for mechanical technician roles.

 Which visa types are most common for mechanical technician roles in Oregon?